Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 Many happy users, however, had experiences with other ATS tools that weren’t as good or didn’t fit as well with their organization.
 You have to be thoughtful about which one is going to map on to your processes.

-Here’s what I learned from a month of research and interviews with active users of applicant tracking software.
+Here’s what we learned from a month of research and interviews with active users of applicant tracking software.

 You Don’t Need To Hire A Lot To Benefit From ATS

-I don’t think I understood how helpful and accessible ATS could be for small businesses when I started this post.
+We don’t think we understood how helpful and accessible ATS could be for small businesses when we started this post.

-Sure, if you have dozens or hundreds of open roles I got how dedicated software could streamline the process.
+Sure, if you have dozens or hundreds of open roles, we got how dedicated software could streamline the process.
 Our research with users confirmed that ATS is critical for hiring 20 people in a round or 200 people in a year.

 But we were surprised by how helpful it was for companies that only needed the occasional hire: